-From 0001 AEDT on 15 December 2021, 'fully vaccinated' eligible visa holders will be allowed to travel to Australia without requiring an individual travel exemption.
-These new arrangements are in addition to the exemptions which came effect on 1 November 2021 - as per the 'Post 1 November 2021 arrangements' detailed below.
+From 0001 AEDT on 15 December 2021, fully vaccinated eligible visa holders are allowed to travel to Australia without requiring an individual travel exemption.
+Quarantine requirements may still apply depending on individual state or territory requirements.
 All travellers to Australia must comply with the quarantine requirements in the state or territory of their arrival, and any other state or territory to which they plan to travel.